In recent years, the versatile applications of coco peat have transcended the boundaries of traditional gardening practices.

 Step 1: Gather Your Supplies

-- Coco peat: Purchase high-quality, well-sourced coco peat from a reputable garden center or supplier.
+1. Coco peat: Buy good quality coco peat which is properly sourced at a respected garden center or supplier.

 Step 2: Preparing the Coco Peat